Kosher Food In Dubai and Abu Dhabi

 Nearby Countries With Kosher Food

 Bahrain, a neighboring tiny country, announced days after the UAE that they would also be signing the accord with Israel.
-The Ritz-Carlton in the capital city, Manama, has announced that they will have kosher food certified by the OU.
+In addition, the Ritz-Carlton in the capital city, Manama, has announced that they will have kosher food certified by the OU.

 There is also a Jewish community in Bahrain, though minuscule even when compared to the UAE.
 The Nonoo’s are an illustrious family and have a rich history in the country, including Houda Nonoo, who served as the Bahraini ambassador to the United States.